Skip to main content

 You can analyze applications using Veracode Static Analysis or Veracode Software Composition Analysis (SCA) upload and scan, if licensed.
 For SCA agent-based scan requirements, see Using Veracode SCA with Programming Languages.

-Java packaging tutorial
+Java manual packaging tutorial

 Watch the tutorial.